-Stage 5 & 6 - Penalty charges for violation of water use allocation by more than 25% will be subject to a one-thousand percent (1000%) surcharge levied on all usage above the customer's allocation.
+Stage 5 & 6 - Penalty charges for violation of water use allocations.
 Water use that exceeds allocation by more than 25% will be subject to a one-thousand percent (1000%) surcharge levied on all usage above the customer's allocation.
-Water use allocations are outlined below.
+Water use allocation water use allocation by more than 25% will be subject to a one-thousand percent (1000%) surcharge levied on all usage above the customer's allocation.
+Water use allocation wa